awsdocs/amazon-mwaa-user-guide/doc_source/samples-database-cleanup.md

 # Aurora PostgreSQL database cleanup on an Amazon MWAA environment<a name="samples-database-cleanup"></a>

 Amazon Managed Workflows for Apache Airflow \(MWAA\) uses an Aurora PostgreSQL database as the Apache Airflow metadatabase, where DAG runs and task instances are stored\.
-The following sample code periodically clears out entries from the dedicated Aurora PostgreSQL database on your Amazon MWAA environment\.
+The following sample code periodically clears out entries from the dedicated Aurora PostgreSQL database for your Amazon MWAA environment\.

 **Topics**
 + [Version](#samples-database-cleanup-version)